 Treatments For Pancreatitis In Dogs

-While recovering, food and water are usually withheld for 24 hours.
-After that, a strict low-fat diet with small meals must be followed.
-Your dog must stick to this diet for at least a few months, and it may be permanent to prevent further instances of pancreatitis if your vet deems it necessary.
+While recovering, vets usually recommend withholding food and water for 24 hours.
+After that, dogs must follow a strict low-fat diet with small meals.
+Dogs must stick to this diet for at least a few months, and possibly permanently, to prevent further instances of pancreatitis if the vet deems it necessary.

 Has your dog ever suffered from pancreatitis?
-How did your veterinarian treat it?
+How did your vet treat it?
 Let us know in the comments below!